As 5G approaches, businesses are optimistic.

 “Operators of 5G networks can support mission-critical enterprise communications, with performance backed by service-level agreements,” commented John Delaney, associate VP of Mobility Research at IDC.
 “Our research shows that mobile operators are optimistic about the potential for 5G to support an expansion of their role in the enterprise market.”

-The successful adoption of new technologies into the manufacturing sector depends on the rise of 5G, according to Brendan Lynch, board Member of the Worcestershire 5G Consortium.
-Read here
+Related: How will 5G revolutionise the manufacturing sector? – The successful adoption of new technologies into the manufacturing sector depends on the rise of 5G, according to Brendan Lynch, board Member of the Worcestershire 5G Consortium.

 • Operators are geared up to seize the first mover advantage: Evidence points to the existence of a race mentality.
 Operators in Europe are confident about being first to market with 5G enterprise services, with 72% claiming they will achieve this.

 • Customer demand is driving 5G progress: Over 65% of operators in Europe confirmed their enterprise customers have already expressed interest in 5G services.
 Operators in the region are responding to this demand, with 85% expected to roll out enterprise services by end of 2020.